Jackson, Gasol lead Grizzlies past Kings 112-104

 Memphis built the lead to 14 points in the third quarter, and held an 11-point advantage near the midway point of the final period.
 A pair of 3-pointers by Troy Williams around a basket by Fox tightened things up.

-The Kings pulled within 107-104 with 1:55 left on a jumper by Fox, bringing the Memphis fans to their feet, as Kings coach Dave Joerger encouraged his team for another stop.
+The Kings pulled within 107-104 with 1:55 left on a jumper by Fox, bringing the Memphis fans to their feet, as Joerger encouraged his team for another stop.

 But Gasol converted a three-point play with 1:41 left.
 Two more free throws from Gasol with 34.9 seconds left provided the final margin.